-Oxiracetam: Review on Dosage, Benefits, Research, and Side Effects
+Oxiracetam: Review on Dosage, Benefits, & Side Effects

 What is Oxiracetam: Sold by the brand names Neuracetam and Neuromed, Oxiracetam was one of the three first racetams nootropics to be synthesized (the first one being Piracetam, followed quickly by Aniracetam and then Oxiracetam).

 Oxiracetam is structurally almost identical with Piracetam, with the only exception that it has an added hydroxyl group in its basic pyridionine structure, which is touted to make it more bio-available and potent.

 Although Oxiracetam peaks in the blood rapidly and is readily absorbed, it still remains in circulation for quite some time, which is why many like to take only one dose of Oxiracetam per day (unlike many other racetams which tend to have very short half-life).

 Oxiracetam (4-hydroxy-2-oxo-pyrrolidinoacetamide) is purely synthetic and doesn’t occur naturally in any plants or foods.